yyumna/climatechange_ai/ICLR2020_workshop.md

 ## About ICLR
-ICLR is one of the premier conferences on machine learning, and includes a wide audience of researchers and practitioners in academia, industry, and related fields.
+The International Conference on Learning Representations (ICLR) is one of the premier conferences on machine learning, and includes a wide audience of researchers and practitioners in academia, industry, and related fields.
 It is possible to attend the workshop without either presenting at or attending the main ICLR conference.
 Those interested should register for the Workshops component of ICLR at <https://iclr.cc/Register/view-registration> starting January 21.
 (A number of spots will be reserved for accepted submissions.)

 ## About the workshop
  - Date:  Sunday, April 26, 2020